For more information about how to travel safely, consult with the CDC guidance on holiday travel.CDC Guidelines

 UTSW-Related Domestic Travel

-- Department chairs will need to approve in writing that an individual’s travel is critical to the UTSW research, teaching, or clinical mission.
+- Department head will need to approve in writing that an individual’s travel is supported and that there are safety measures equivalent to on campus in place.

 UT Southwestern allows travel associated with mission-critical faculty and staff recruitments and visiting faculty with approval.